hassanmohaideen/InterviewPrep/README.md

   * We can use a max heap to get the Kth smallest value.
 # Concepts
 ## Backtracking
-* A lot of backtracking involves passing a bunch of parameters into a recursive call
+* A lot of backtracking involves passing a bunch of parameters into a recursive call.
 * The parameters are usually something like:
   * The data structure that is going to hold the answer: List<List<Integer>> ans
   * The data structure that is going to hold the current permutation: List<Integer> curr
   * The data structure that holds integers that we take from (in the example of permutations the list of nums to make the permutations of): Int[] nums
   * The integer representing the index from a. which to start from or b. from which to just simply take the value from nums
+* After making the recursive call, you will typically have to remove the element that you just added.
+The idea is that you choose one element and then not choose the next.